-- 1. I have read, understand and agree to all provisions within the HVIP Implementation Manual; - 2.
+- I have read, understand and agree to all provisions within the HVIP and Low NOx Engine Incentives administered through the HVIP Implementation Manual: - 2.
 The vehicle and vehicle order information identified on this form are true and correct: - 3.
-I understand that this HVIP voucher request is only valid for this specific

-- 4. I have the legal authority to participate in the HVIP for the Dealer described in this agreement; - 5.
-I understand that ARB reserves all rights and remedies available under the law to enforce the terms of this agreement.
+I understand that this HVIP or Low NOx Engine Incentives voucher request is only valid for this specific vehicle or low NOx engine purchaser/lessee and vehicle, and that any voucher provided based on this voucher request will be null and void if the purchaser/lessee and vehicle identified herein change prior to voucher redemption or for noncompliance with applicable HVIP and Low NOx Engine Incentives requirements; - 4.
+I have the legal authority to participate in HVIP or Low NOx Engine Incentives for the Dealer described in this agreement; - 5.
+I understand that CARB reserves all rights and remedies available under the law to enforce the terms of this agreement.

-acknowledge that I have terms and conditions as read and understand, and agree to be bound by, the outlined above.
+By signing the HVIP and Low NOx Engine Incentives Voucher Request and Terms and Conditions Form, I acknowledge that I have read and understand, and agree to be bound by, the terms and conditions as outlined above.

-I certify under penalty of perjury that the information provided is accurate.

-Name of Dealer Represent tative:

-Signature of Representativ re:

-Date:

-City: State: